gayeongpark/gayeongpark.github.io/_posts/2024-09-20-NETWORK-SERVICES.md

 ## Quality of Service (QoS)

-QoS allows networks to prioritize certain types of traffic to ensure proper functionality, especially for time-sensitive applications like VoIP or video streaming.

-Voice and video traffic require higher priority due to their sensitivity to latency and jitter, whereas data traffic (e.g., web browsing) can tolerate slight delays.

-QoS Categories
+**Quality of Service (QoS)** is a network feature that helps prioritize important traffic, ensuring that certain applications (like voice calls or video streaming) perform smoothly, even when the network is busy.
+It ensures that time-sensitive traffic (e.g., VoIP) gets enough bandwidth and isn't affected by delays or interruptions.

+### Key Factors in QoS

 - Delay: The time taken for a packet to travel from source to destination, important for live communications like VoIP or video calls.
 - Jitter: Uneven arrival of packets, affecting real-time communications and causing distorted audio or video.